MicrosoftDocs/azure-aks-docs/articles/aks/csi-secrets-store-identity-access.md

 You can use one of the following access methods:

+- Service Connector with Workload ID
-- Microsoft Entra Workload ID
+- Workload ID
 - User-assigned managed identity
-- Service Connector

 ::: zone pivot="access-with-service-connector"